The Way of Love, 1-13

 ‘The Apostles would have been rather surprised at the concept that Christ had been scourged and beaten by soldiers, cursed and crowned with thorns and subjected to unutterable contempt and finally nailed to the Cross and left to bleed to death in order that we might all become gentlemen.’

-Prior emphasis that this chapter must be read in the context of the rest of the letter:
+Prior emphasises that this chapter must be read in the context of the rest of the letter:

 ‘When applied to the local church, it becomes dynamite.
 It uncovers all the weaknesses, gaps, failures and sins in any Christian community.
 It is a particular challenge to any church which has seen outward success in its ministry.
 These words cut us down to size; they humble us, because we begin to see what really matters to God.
 They re-direct us as the body of Christ to our true calling.
 It is probably good for any congregation to assess its life together from time to time in the mirror of this chapter.’